liuhz0926/quality_platform_prototype/README.md

 #### Predecited Mode:

+* In view.py load_evaluate, the home_address now is set to '~/quality_platform_prototype', i.e. the app is in the user folder in MacOS.
+This needs to be reset if the app is uploaded to the cloud or changed to other folder.

 * Upload the second predicted model: after upload the second predicted model, Model 1 in the report is the first uploaded model, Model 2 is the second.
 Here, we can still upload another predicted file (Model 3, i.e.).
 But the report would only compare two models, and Model 3 would replace Model 2 and become the new Model 2 in the report.

-* In view.py load_evaluate, the home_address now is set to '~/quality_platform_prototype', i.e. the app is in the user folder in MacOS.
-This needs to be reset if the app is uploaded to the cloud or change to other folder.

 #### Pretrain Mode:
 * Currently, since the app hasn't run on the cloud successfully, in Coco_request.py, we are using the zip file in this git (URL: https://github.com/liuhz0926/quality_platform_prototype/raw/master/uploads/evaluate/pretrain_file/archive.zip).
 Although we have to upload the file as well when we submit the model, the Coco API is still reading this URL from the git since Coco API cannot read a local path.
 Once the app is available on the server, the dataset_url needs to be updated to the new path.
+These variables need to be modified in Coco_Request.py: HOME_URL, HOME_ADDRESS, self.dataset_url (an input to Coco API model)

 * To upload the model, right now, we set in the default model requirement for Coco.
 Since Coco is using a small server, for now, other models may crash the API.
 In that situation, we might need to reload the API.